By Glen Sparks

 Supposedly, a short story written in 1941 by humorist James Thurber, about a tiny baseball player, inspired Veeck.
 Always a showman, Veeck hired his p.r. guy to find just the right diminutive man.
 Veeck added, make sure he looks good in a baseball uniform.

 Gaedel, born June 8, 1925, in Chicago, fit the description.
 He was a performer, a card-carrying member of the American Guild of Variety Artists.
 He did promotional work for Mercury Records.

 The Browns’ traveling secretary, Bill Durney, went to Chicago to pick up Gaedel.
 Durney wrapped the “prospect” in blankets and smuggled him into the Chase Hotel in St. Louis.
 Gaedel put on a uniform belonging to Browns batboy Bill DeWitt Jr., whose dad was a team executive.
 (DeWitt went on to bigger and better things.
 He now owns the St. Louis Cardinals.)
 First, though, Veeck had DeWitt’s No. 6 switched to No. 1/8, just to make things even funnier.

 Veeck gave Gaedel a contract worth $15,400, or $100 per day.
 Then, Veeck told Gaedel to follow the plan.
 Don’t swing at anything, he said.
 Don’t think about even lifting that bat off your shoulder, he ordered.
-And, hit from a deep crouch.
+And, stand in the box with a deep crouch.
 (Veeck figured that Gaedel in a crouch had a strike zone of about an inch and a half.)